hunt-genes/PPU-GenEpi/Day5/README.md

 ****How many genome wide significant results are there now?****
 HINT: Use code like in 2.3 but replace `$10` with the column number that has the p-value and use the file name for your meta-analysis results.

+## 5. Subset to markers in more than 1 study
-## 5. Note: We pre-processed the files so you don't have to subset the results to markers in >1 study, but you might need this information in the future if you have not pre-processed your input files.
+Note: We pre-processed the files so you don't have to subset the results to markers in >1 study, but you might need this information in the future if you have not pre-processed your input files.

 METAL will perform a meta-analysis even on markers which are only present in one of the sub-studies.
 We are only interested in markers present in more than one study.
 The column labelled "direction" shows '?', '+', or '-' to indicate missingness, positive direction of effect, or negative direction of effect, respectively.